(This post originally an entry to the 2013 Dalton Camp Award, on democracy and the media.)

 Such surprise—based in a simple lack of awareness and understanding—breeds frustration and, all too often, anger and contempt.
 Is it any wonder, then, that protesters may come to not fully appreciate the media?

 Perhaps the most informative and well-written piece on the Elsipogtog protest was Martin Lukacs’ piece, “New Brunswick fracking protests are the frontline of a democratic fight,” published in Britain’s exceptional Guardian newspaper.
-Lukacs weighs the power relationships between government, industry, and the people, considers the historical context of the protest, and places the protest within the wider struggles for First Nations rights and government accountability.
+Lukacs weighs the power relationships between government, industry, and the people, considers the historical context of the protest, and places the protest within the wider struggles for First Nations rights and for government accountability.
 It was the kind of comprehensive analysis that was largely missing from the Canadian conversation.

 The protest and its eventual confrontation resulted from the interplay between differing interpretations of the law and the structures of the state; of where power lies and how it may be used to support—or limit—the democratic system and the rights of citizens.
 This is the basic framework that any analysis of the protest must work within.